Medical Tourism: Getting Medical Care or Medical Procedures done overseas

 Quality of care and health standards

-It is beholden on the patient to research all relevant details of the surgeon (or practitioner) including their qualifications and experience – ideally speak to patients who have already been treated by him or her.
+It is beholden on the patient to study and research all relevant details of the surgeon (or practitioner) including their qualifications and experience – ideally speak to patients who have already been treated by him or her.
 Can you communicate effectively with the doctors and carers in case of language barriers?

 What is the procedure to be performed and where?
-What are the credentials of the facility and is it internationally recognised?
+What are the credentials of the hospital or facility and is it internationally recognised?
 Seek more information from agencies such as Joint Commission International, DNV International Accreditation for Hospitals and the International Society for Quality in Healthcare.

-Risk of exposure to blood-borne diseases, such as hepatitis B and HIV, may be increased due to potential re-use of medical equipment or sub-standard blood collection techniques, screening and storage in destination countries.
+Risk of exposure to blood-borne diseases such as hepatitis B and HIV may be increased due to potential re-use of medical equipment or sub-standard blood collection techniques, screening and storage in destination countries.

 If an implant or prosthesis is to be inserted, is it genuine and reliable?
 Also consider that medications may be counterfeit or of poor quality in some countries.